 What to do if you think you may have SAD?

 Whilst there is a reduced risk of SAD in Australia due to our year-round warmer climate, if you think you may have SAD, action should be taken by seeking professional help and support.

-And if you’re looking for some home remedies, here are some things you can do to potentially improve symptoms of SAD:
+Looking for some home remedies?
+Here are some things you can do to potentially improve symptoms of SAD:

 - Getting outdoors more often is a great start.
 If you don’t want to do it alone, ask a friend to come with you and go for a walk.
 We avoid going outside in winter because of the chill, but it’s worth rugging yourself up and embracing the fresh air.